 SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

-As produce comes into the LEAP Food Hub to be sorted into our various programs, excess and “seconds” produce is set aside to be processed into other value-added foods.
+Excess and “seconds” produce from farmers selling through the LEAP Food Hub are set aside to be processed into other value-added foods.

-LEAP’s Chef Jeff and a mighty team of volunteers work through the rescued produce to wash, prep, cook, freeze, and dry fresh produce for future use or sale.
+LEAP’s Chef Jeff and a mighty team of volunteers work through the rescued produce to wash, prep, cook, freeze, and dry fresh food.

-The prepared produce is then stored or sold to be used in future recipes, such as frozen soups that are sold in LEAP Community Store and Mobile Market.
+Prepared food is then stored to be used in future recipes and/or sold in LEAP Community Store and Mobile Market as a variety of prepared items.

 LEAP purchases food at a fair price from farmers.
 Not all produce is perfect and sometimes there’s just too much to sell, but we believe that good food should be eaten and farmers should be paid for their hard work.
-By purchasing and using even the undesirable or unsold produce for other value-added products, the LEAP Processing Kitchen helps to ensure that farmers have somewhere to sell their food and keep it from going to waste.
+By purchasing and using even the undesirable or unsold produce and transforming it into value-added products, the LEAP Processing Kitchen helps to ensure that farmers have somewhere to sell their food and keep it from going to waste.

 The value-added products made by LEAP Processing Kitchen make it easier for people to eat local fruits and vegetables on a budget, year round.